kevintpeng/Learn-Something-Every-Day/Dev-Ops/Vagrant.md

 After `vagrant up`, virtual machine will be running.
 Run `vagrant ssh` to SSH into the machine. `vagrant suspend` closes the machine. `vagrant destroy` delete the vm.

 ## Synced Folders
 The synced folder on the virtual machine is found in `/vagrant` in root.
 This is synced to the hosting machine's folder where the `Vagrantfile` is on the host machine.
+Clone the project to the folder with `Vagrantfile` on host.